Find my senators

 Find your U.S. senators, then take action when the Senate can move.

-Find your U.S. senators by state, understand when the Senate can act on a bill or nomination, and let Modern Action draft the message to send.
+Find your U.S. senators by state, choose an issue or federal bill the Senate can act on, and let Modern Action draft a clear message from your position.

 If you are asking "who are my senators?", the answer starts with your state.
 Every state has two U.S. senators, and both offices can hear from you as a constituent.

 Modern Action makes the lookup useful by connecting it to action.
-We explain the bill in plain English, show whether the Senate can still act, and draft the message with the position and ask already built in.
+Start with an issue or federal bill, choose where you stand, and receive a draft with the relevant Senate ask already built in.

 When to start with your senators